 How to Write a Quote Email That Wins Work (2026)

 Sending a great quote is only half the job.
 The email it arrives in matters just as much.
-A professional, well-written quote email builds trust before the customer has even opened the attachment — and a sloppy one can cost you the job before they do.
+A professional quote email builds trust before the customer has even opened the attachment.
+A sloppy one can cost you the job before they do.

 Why Your Quote Email Matters